 In recent years, office space design has gone from “drab” to “digital.”
-Gone are the days of stuffy cubicles in favor of modern, open concept workspaces that foster employee engagement, productivity and comfort.
+Gone are the days of stuffy cubicles in favor of modern, open concept floor plan workspaces that foster employee engagement, productivity and comfort.
 From comfy collaboration spaces, to pet-friendly offices and kombucha on tap, today’s employers have gotten incredibly creative with in-office perks to keep employees happy.

 With COVID-19, the concept of office design will likely take a big turn.
 There's no time like the present to start re-imaging the future of office design to make sure your employees have access to the comfort, safety and peace of mind they’re looking for in a post-pandemic era.
 Here's what the future of office space design trends may look like going forward.